gabrielpascua/gabrielpascua.com/_posts/2017-01-21-dockerize-postgres-the-hard-way.md

 ---
 layout: post
 title:  "Dockerizing Postgres the Hard Way"
-excerpt: "Looking into the details of running a specific Postgres version on Docker"
+excerpt: "Looking into the details of running a specific Postgres version on Docker for local development"
 date:   2017-01-21 06:44
 categories: notes
 tags: ops
 ---

-## Part I - Files
+## Part 1 - Files
 At the end of this section, your project folder should have these files:

 ```